 Police: David Ortiz shot in ambush at Santo Domingo bar

-SANTO DOMINGO, Dominican Republic (AP) — Former Boston Red Sox slugger David Ortiz was ambushed by a man who got off a motorcycle and shot him in the back at nearly point-blank range Sunday night in his native Dominican Republic, authorities said.
+SANTO DOMINGO, Dominican Republic (AP) — Former Boston Red Sox slugger David Ortiz was ambushed by a man who got off a motorcycle and shot him in the back at close range Sunday night in his native Dominican Republic, authorities said.

 Dominican National Police Director Ney Aldrin Bautista Almonte said Ortiz was at the Dial Bar and Lounge in Santo Domingo around 8:50 p.m. when the gunman approached from behind and shot him.
-Ortiz was taken to a medical facility where he underwent surgery, and his condition was stable, Bautista said.
+Ortiz was taken to the Abel Gonzalez clinic, where he underwent surgery, and his condition was stable, Bautista said.

+Ortiz's father, Leo, speaking to reporters outside the clinic, said his son was out of danger and that the bullet had not hit any major organ.
+He said he had no idea why someone would have shot at his son.

-The gunman was captured by a crowd of people at the bar and beaten by them, Bautista said.
+The gunman was captured and beaten by a crowd of people at the bar, Bautista said.
 He said police are waiting until the man undergoes treatment for his injuries before questioning him.

+Investigators are trying to determine whether Ortiz was the intended target, Bautista said.

-Jhoel López, a Dominican TV host, was with Ortiz when he was shot.
-Bautista said López was also wounded, apparently by the same bullet.
+Two other people were wounded, Bautista said, including Jhoel López, a Dominican TV host who was with Ortiz.
+Bautista said police believe López was wounded by the same bullet.

-Ortiz's father, Leo, said authorities informed him about the shooting but didn't provide details.

-"They called to tell me that David is injured and that they took him to a medical center, but they did not tell me how he is or exactly where he was transferred," Leo Ortiz told ESPN.com.
+López was shot in the leg and his injuries were not life-threatening, said his wife, Liza Blanco, who is also a TV host.

+Police did not identify the third person or detail that person's injuries.

 The 43-year-old Ortiz hit 541 homers in 20 major league seasons, including 14 with the Red Sox.
 He helped lead Boston to three World Series titles and retired after the 2016 season.
 He was a 10-time All-Star and two-time World Series MVP, in 2004 and 2013.